-Somewhere around two years, your child will stop becoming a baby solely dependent on you as the center of the universe, and they will transform into a tiny human where they suddenly develop an awareness of their own place in the world.
-In other words, their sense of ego or sense of self suddenly and arguably, tragically, develops.
+Somewhere around two years, your child will stop becoming a baby solely dependent on you as the center of the universe, and they will transform into a tiny human who has suddenly developed an awareness of their own place in the world.
+In other words, their sense of ego or sense of self suddenly (and arguably, tragically!) develops.
 This means that your toddler is now very aware of who they are, where they are and what they're doing.

-Now, this becomes difficult because your toddler still lacks certain crucial skills: they lack self-regulation and self-control to an extreme extent, and this means that they are very impulse driven.
+Now, this becomes difficult because your toddler still lacks certain crucial skills.
+They lack self-regulation and self-control to an extreme extent, and this means that they are very impulse driven.
 You've probably noticed that when your toddler wants something, they want it now and they're going to do anything to get it!
-Toddlers become extremely irrational and unreasonable and if you've ever tried to talk sense into a toddler, you know what I mean.
+Toddlers can become extremely irrational and unreasonable and if you've ever tried to talk sense into a toddler, you know exactly what I mean!

-This is the beginning of your toddler becoming a completely independent person, and instead of their whole world centering around you, the whole worldview has shifted to center around themselves.
+This is the beginning of your toddler becoming a completely independent person, and instead of their whole world centering around you, their world view has shifted to center around themselves.
 So it's very much, "what do I want right now?"
 And "how do I get it?"
-You've probably already noticed that most toddlers 'get it' by having a tantrum, or more accurately having a tantrum when they don't get what they want.
+You've probably already noticed that most toddlers try to 'get it' by having a tantrum, or more accurately having a tantrum when they don't get what they want.